Beatlemania: 1964 world tour

 The Beatles' success established the popularity of British musical acts for the first time in the US.
-By mid 1964, several more UK acts came to the US, including the Dave Clark Five, the Rolling Stones, Billy J. Kramer, and Gerry & the Pacemakers.
+By mid 1964, several more UK acts came to the US, including the Kinks, the Dave Clark Five, the Rolling Stones, the Animals, Billy J. Kramer, Herman's Hermits, Gerry & the Pacemakers, and Petula Clark.
 Completing what commentators termed the British Invasion of the US pop market, one-third of all top ten hits there in 1964 were performed by British acts.
 The Beatles' chart domination was repeated in countries around the world during 1964, as were the familiar displays of mania wherever the band played.
 Fans besieged their hotels, where sheets and pillowcases were stolen for souvenirs.
 As the phenomenon escalated over 1964–65, travelling to concert venues involved a journey via helicopter and armoured car.
 These arrangements came to resemble military operations, with decoy vehicles and a level of security normally afforded a head of state.
 Contrary to the presentable image the Beatles maintained for reporters covering the tours, their evening parties often descended into orgies with female admirers, which Lennon later likened to the scenes of Roman decadence in Frederico Fellini's film Satyricon.

 When the group toured Australia in June, as part of their 1964 world tour, the population afforded the visit the status of a national event.
 Despite arriving in Sydney on 11 June amid heavy rain, the Beatles were paraded at the airport on an open-top truck.
 A woman ran across the airport tarmac and threw her intellectually disabled young child into the truck, shouting, "Catch him, Paul!"
 McCartney did so before telling her the boy was "lovely" and that she should take him back.
 Once the truck had slowed, the woman kissed her boy and declared: "He's better!
 Oh, he's better!"
 Starr later said that scenes of alleged miracle working by the Beatles were commonplace around the world, including in the UK.